-It’s a great way to eat for entertaining, or just hanging out on your deck on a Saturday evening with drinks and your husband, like I did.
+This mushroom pate recipe is a great way to use up any leftover mushrooms you have.
+It is also the perfect party appetizer, or just for hanging out on your deck on a Saturday evening with drinks and your husband, like I do.

-I like to serve it cold cuts like prosciutto and I made a fabulous and easy Italian Roasted Red Pepper Relish (< click text for recipe link) that you can see in the picture above I topped the pâté with on crusty bread along with some baby cornichons (pickles).
-Now THAT was a good bite.
+I like to serve it with cold cuts like prosciutto, and I also made a fabulous and easy Italian Roasted Red Pepper Relish, as you can see in the picture above.
+I topped the pâté on crusty bread along with some baby cornichons (pickles).
+Now, THAT was a good bite.

 Serving tip

-Use the pâté as a spread for vegetable or meat sandwiches.
+Use the pâté as a dip for vegetables, a sandwich filling, or add to a blended soup.

 Low fat option